gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Aft straightened up.
 "Here they come," he grunted.
 First the tiger, with Private Thokmay hurrying to keep up, his battle mask in place.
 Then the three soldiers who had gone with Sergeant Dorbu.
-Then Noxy's mother and Sergeant Dorbu and a light-skinned woman in a spotless unifmr who was almost as wide as she was tall, all three of them wearing expressions that would have frozen a cup of tea in a heartbeat.
+Then Noxy's mother and Sergeant Dorbu and a light-skinned woman in a spotless uniform who was almost as wide as she was tall, all three of them wearing expressions that would have frozen a cup of tea solid.

 Behind them Scholar-Candidate Nangyal hurried to keep pace with Rancid's *tralpa* in her robes and collar, barefoot despite the cold, who nodded at Nangyal's stream of complaints while ignoring them.
+A dark shape with short, broad wings circled overhead before veering off toward the nearest trees.
+That had to be the *tralpa*'s companion, Noxy realized, an arrowhawk that was supposed to be Gifted, but which no one had ever heard speak.
-And behind them, three more soldiers, their uniforms so clean they almost sparkled, and---

-Noxy's heart dropped into her stomach.
+Taking up the rear were three soldiers Noxy hadn't seen before, their uniforms so clean they almost sparkled.
+And last of all---her heart dropped into her stomach.

 "Saints," Aft cursed.
 "As if things weren't bad enough."

 Noxy stepped aside as the unhappy little parade passed through the ancient stone walls of the fortress.
 Private Thokmay nodded but didn't say anything.
 Her